froggleston/freqtrade-frogtrade9000/README.md

-# frogtrade9000 - a command-line Rich client for the freqtrade REST API
+# freqTUI - a terminal command-line Rich client user interface for the freqtrade REST API

 I found FreqUI too cumbersome and slow on my Raspberry Pi 400 when running multiple instances of freqtrade bots.
-So I came up with a python Rich client:
+So I came up with a python Rich client - originally called frogtrade9000 but now renamed and pip installable!

 It has very basic interactivity via the keyboard module which has cross-platform issues.
 I might consider porting this all to prompt-toolkit in the future, but not now.